AnnigandlaKameshwaraRao/Gem5_Simulator_Modification/README.md

 #### Potential Improvements:
 - Investigate prefetching or prioritization for frequently accessed sets.
-- Reduce associativity to minimize conflict misses.
+- Reduce associativity to minimise conflict misses.
 - Extend analysis to L2 or LLC caches.

 ---